NHL Training Camp Buzz: Matthews leaves Maple Leafs practice

 Erik Karlsson has started skating on an individual basis but remains day to day with an upper-body injury.

+The defenseman worked alone before practices Saturday and Monday with a scheduled day off Sunday.
 Karlsson, entering his second season with the Penguins, has been held out since training camp opened Wednesday.

 Karlsson led Pittsburgh's defensemen with 56 points (11 goals, 45 assists) last season.
 Kris Letang was second with 51 points (10 goals, 41 assists).

-Matt Grzelcyk, who signed a one-year, $2.75 million contract July 1, has been with Letang through the first four full-team sessions on what could be listed as the top pair.
+Matthew Grzelcyk, who signed a one-year, $2.75 million contract July 1, has been with Letang through the first four full-team sessions on what could be listed as the top pair.

-Karlsson should also resume his role at the point on the top power play.
+Karlsson also should resume his role at the point on the top power play.

 Letang, there through most of his first 17 seasons in Pittsburgh, took over for Karlsson on Monday, the first day the Penguins worked on special teams.
 Forwards Sidney Crosby, Evgeni Malkin, Bryan Rust and Rickard Rakell filled out the rest of the unit.